-Are your subscribers as active as they could be?
+Are your email subscribers as active as they could be?
 Not sure?
-In order to increase engagement and earn more revenue from your email marketing campaigns, it’s important to know how to identify who’s still paying attention, use re-engagement techniques for those who aren’t, and improve the relationship you have with the people on your lists.
+In order to increase engagement and earn more revenue from your email marketing campaigns, it’s important to know how to identify the subscribers who are still paying attention, use re-engagement techniques for those who aren’t, and improve the relationship you have with all the people on your lists.

 How engaged are your subscriber lists?

-Good email marketing is about sending high quality content to a list of people who have chosen to receive content from you.
-‘Engagement’ is its measure.
-Most frequently, it’s represented by the ratio of opens and clicks over a period of time.
+Good email marketing amounts to sending high-quality content to a list of people who have chosen to receive emails from you; engagement is how marketers measure its effectiveness.
+Most frequently, engagement is represented by the ratio of opens and clicks over a period of time.

-It’s pretty shocking to see that on average, 40% of subscribers can be classed as “Zombies”, that is, they’re perpetually unengaged – likely because they’ve abandoned their email address, left a job or filter their mail overzealously.
+It’s pretty shocking to see that on average, 35% of subscribers can be classed as “Zombies.”
+Zombies are the perpetually unengaged users, likely because they’ve abandoned their email address, left a job, or filter their mail overzealously.
 While this might seem concerning, it doesn’t have to be.
 On average, lists lose up to 22.5% of users a year, so some churn is normal and should be expected.
-Zombies also mean there’s a lot of room to improve your engagement rates–and your return on email spend (ROI) and delivery rates in the process.
+Zombies also mean there’s a lot of room to improve your engagement rates–and your ROI and delivery rates in the process.

 Getting more value from your campaigns

 Using this 5-step re-engagement plan, you can get back into your subscribers’ good books.
-It may seem like a little work, but as we’ll be outlining in a not too distant blog post, the results can be totally worth it – with less money being spent on inactive subscribers, higher engagement, better deliverability, all which ultimately drive revenue and build brand recognition.
+It may seem like extra work, but the results are worth it: less money spent on inactive subscribers, higher engagement, better deliverability, all which ultimately drive revenue and build brand recognition.

 Our 5 step re-engagement plan

-Identify any subscribers who haven’t opened one of your campaigns in 12 months (assuming you’ve sent a few in this time) – you can segment them using custom fields.
+Identify any subscribers who haven’t opened one of your campaigns in 12 months (assuming you’ve sent a few in this time) and segment them using custom fields.

 Put your best foot forward and send a “we want to make sure you still want to hear from us” -style reconfirmation campaign to these subscribers.
 For example, you can send a special promo, a thank you note, or actively ask for their feedback.
-Keep in mind this should be a pull-out-all-the-stops, best content, best offer kind of email, because this is the last chance you have to impress.
+Keep in mind this should be a pull-out-all-the-stops, best content, best offer kind of email since this is the last chance you have to win them back.

-Following the re-engagement campaign, it’s time to turn to your reports.
-If a couple of subscribers have engaged with the email, well done.
+Following the re-engagement campaign, turn to your reports.
+If a few subscribers have engaged with the email, well done.
 That’s a few more engaged prospects on your list and hopefully you’ll see more activity from them in the future.

-If your Zombie subscribers don’t open or click on the re-engagement campaign, it’s time to say goodbye.
-It may seem like you are getting rid of potential customers or “hard earned signups”, but the reality is that they are likely doing more harm than good by hanging around.
+If your zombie subscribers don’t open or click on the re-engagement campaign, it’s time to say goodbye.
+It may feel like you’re getting rid of potential customers, but the reality is they’re likely doing more harm than good by hanging around.

-While one benefit to cleaning up this group is that you are saving money by not sending to people who aren’t interested in what you have to offer, you’re also purging deadweight from your lists, contacts that are negatively affecting the performance of the rest of your list.
-The engagement level of your list as a whole will improve which should result in better inbox placement.
-That means your emails have a better chance of being seen by those who are interested in what you’ve got to say, which you should see reflected in your open and click through rates.
+Not only are you saving money by removing people who aren’t interested in what you have to offer, you’re also purging deadweight from your lists, contacts that are negatively affecting the performance of the rest of your list.
+As the engagement level of your list as a whole improves, you’ll see better inbox placement on your next send.
+That means your emails have a better chance of being seen by those who want to hear it, which you should see reflected in your open and click-through rates.

 Sending re-engagement campaigns is a crucial part of maintaining list health, but overall, there is no substitute for solid content.
-If you are sharing must-read news and articles or hey, the cutest puppies, your subscribers will want to open your emails.
+If you are sharing must-read news and articles or even the cutest puppies, your subscribers will want to open your emails.